sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 the function should return 0.

-Assume that
+Assume that:
-N is an integer within the range \[0..100,000\]; each element of array A is an integer within the range \[−2,147,483,648..2,147,483,647\].
+- N is an integer within the range \[0..100,000\];
+- each element of array A is an integer within the range \[−2,147,483,648..2,147,483,647\].

 Complexity:

-expected worst-case time complexity is O(N\*log(N)); expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).
+- expected worst-case time complexity is O(N\*log(N));
+- expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>